 April 11, 2020 - Cape Town

-1) Pay a R670 deposit to reserve your place for the Two Oceans Half Marathon.
+1) Pay a R670 in order to secure your race number for Two Oceans Half Marathon.

-2) Raise an additional R1670 (minimum) by 20 February in order to secure your race number.
+2) Raise an additional R1670 (minimum) by Race Day.
 Learning in Reach will assist by sharing a #PowerOf67 fundraising pack with online tools to assist you to meet your target.